raynaharrisphd/raynaharrisphd.github.io/portfolio.md

 <img src="/images/portfolio/seniorday-1.png" alt="review" width="90%" align="center"/>
 <img src="/images/portfolio/seniorday-2.png" alt="review" width="90%" align="center"/>
 <img src="/images/portfolio/seniorday-3.png" alt="review" width="90%" align="center"/>

+### 6. Body Scan Meditation

+Body Scan Meditations are common yoga practices that raise self-awareness and calm the mind.
+I incorporated this (with a twist) as an icebreaker on Day 1 of BIO 305.
+I invited students to close their eyes and take a few deep breaths.
+First, they brought their attention to their feet and lower limbs, recalling the bones, joints, muscles, and blood vessels they studied in previous quarters.
+Then, they shifted their awareness to the pelvic and abdominal regions, followed by the chest and heart, and reflected on what they hoped to learn about the biological systems located there.
+Finally, they directed their attention to their heads.
+I encouraged them to acknowledge how much they are capable of learning and to set an intention for the quarter ahead.
+I believe this self-reflection, forward-thinking, and integration of concepts helps set a positive tone for the quarter.

 ### Additional Resources and Outputs